ScheerleJo/HTTP2MIDI/README.md

 - Test the Webserver in the church
 - update Companion
 - add Variables for callback in Companion
+- implement the WorshipTools api to automate Presenter and Planning (if there is such a thing)

 #### AutoHotkey
 - program AutoExport script